 The primary feature we wanted to achieve was a cost-effective platform where your bank balance didn’t impede your ability to curate or run an exhibition of your own or other’s works.

 The Exhibit will allow artists and curators to exhibit art without the overheads of running or renting a physical gallery space.
 It will also provide artists, curators and galleries with a beautiful and secure e-commerce solution without needing to develop or manage their own.

 For these reasons, curating an exhibition on The Exhibit as an artist or curator will always be free.

 Removing the need for gallery representation

 Because we are redefining the traditionally expensive task of exhibiting, The Exhibit will allow artists and independent curators to have a choice about whether they need gallery representation.
 The Exhibit will give artists a viable commercial platform which they can control themselves for exhibiting, selling and promoting their own work.

 This disruption of the commercial exhibition status quo, shifts some control away from the art dealer, dealer gallery or ‘mega gallery’ and puts it back into the hands of the artist.
-We are not however saying that art dealers and dealer galleries are a thing of the past, in fact we have created a custom gallery subscription plan on The Exhibit for them, but rather that the relationship between artist and gallery needs has room for modernisation.
+We are not however saying that art dealers and dealer galleries are a thing of the past, in fact we have created a custom gallery solution for them as well, but rather that the relationship between artist and gallery needs has room for modernisation.